Gayatrisin123/SimpleShop/README.md

-ShopEscape is a simple e-commerce website built using HTML, CSS, and JavaScript.
+Simpleshop is a simple e-commerce website built using HTML, CSS, and JavaScript.
 The project demonstrates a basic layout of an online shopping platform with a focus on front-end development.
 While most of the website is static, the "Bag" button is functional, allowing users to add items to their shopping cart.

 Features->
 Home Page: A landing page that showcases various products.